1. What’s the Difference Between Sales and Marketing?

 Imagine you are a buyer and you decide that you need some soft drinks for your staff.
 When the salesperson from Coca Cola arrives to meet with you, will it be easier for him to make the sale than the salesperson from ABC Drinks Company?
 Most definitely and here’s why:

-1) Great Marketing creates awareness of your company’s Brand that ‘part’ sells the prospect before the salesperson enters the meeting.
+1) The difference between Sales & Marketing is that great marketing creates awareness of your company’s Brand that ‘part’ sells the prospect before the salesperson enters the meeting.

-2) Great Marketing makes the prospect aware of your Brand, your Message and your Values and conveys a level of trust about what the buyer will receive should they choose you.
+2) The difference between Sales and Marketing is that great Marketing makes the prospect aware of your Brand, your Message and your Values and conveys a level of trust about what the buyer will receive should they choose you.

-3) Great Marketing drives lead generation, opening the door for sales people to new sales opportunities.
+3) The difference between Sales and Marketing is that great Marketing drives lead generation, opening the door for sales people to new sales opportunities.

-4) Great Marketing puts salespeople in front of part-qualified buyers and part pre-sold buyers.
+4) The difference between Sales and Marketing is that great Marketing puts salespeople in front of part-qualified buyers and part pre-sold buyers.

-5) Great Marketing simplifies and reduces sales cycles, and lowers the cost of sale.
+5) The difference between Sales and Marketing is that great Marketing simplifies and reduces sales cycles, and lowers the cost of sale.

-6) Great Marketing helps salespeople close new opportunities when Buyers engage with the brand.
+6) The difference between Sales and Marketing is that great Marketing helps salespeople close new opportunities when Buyers engage with the brand.

-7) Great Marketing reinforces the relationship with existing clients.
+7) The difference between Sales and Marketing is that great Marketing reinforces the relationship with existing clients.

 7. Marketing Leaders you Should Follow

-There are many great marketing experts however in our opinion these particular three people stand out and are well worth following.
+There are many great marketing experts however in our opinion these particular three people stand out and are well worth following such as:

 - Al Ries – the absolute best place to start to learn and understand the power of positioning any brand in a crowded market place.